Become a Radio Producer: Step-by-Step Career Guide

 Radio producers select and prepare audio content for broadcast on radio shows.
-Some of their job duties include operating the broadcast soundboard, editing taped interviews and managing corporate videos.
+Some of their job duties include operating the broadcast soundboard, recording and editing interviews, and writing broadcast scripts.
 The job includes a good deal of tight deadlines, time constraints and stress.
 Irregular work hours are common.
-However, there can be strong competition for these producing jobs as they offer close proximity to the entertainment industry and have creative components.
+Radio producers can work for news programs, documentaries or music shows.

-Sources: *Monster.com (Job postings found in October, 2012), **Southern Illinois University Carbondale, ***Columbia College Chicago, ****New England Institute of Technology.
+Sources: U.S. Bureau of Labor Statistics; Payscale.com; Monster.com (Job postings found in October, 2012), Southern Illinois University Carbondale, Columbia College Chicago, New England Institute of Technology

 Step 1: Earn a Bachelor's Degree

-Bachelor's degree programs in the audio arts may be offered through a school's college of communication arts and mass communication.
-These 4-year programs teach about media law, electronic media performance, radio and audio production, audio engineering and writing for the media arts.
+Most radio producer jobs require a bachelor's degree in either audio arts, mass media, radio production or journalism.
+These degree programs are often offered through a school's college of communication arts and mass communication.
+These 4-year programs offer courses in media law, electronic media performance, radio and audio production, audio engineering and writing for the media arts.

 Seek out opportunities to work in radio production as early and as often as possible.
 Most jobs in the field require prior production experience, and the best way to gain it is through internships.
 Interns may learn skills such as researching, voicing, interviewing and audio editing, key stills in establishing a career in radio production.

 Begin producing radio programs right away, focusing on a specific area of interest i.e. news, documentaries or music.
 The work you produce work is more important than your resume.
 The programs in your portfolios can later be shown to potential employers.
 Some school programs may allow students to create radio projects using state-of-the-art computer programs.
 Most public radio stations offer public access radio shows and are a good production resource for growing your portfolio.